 Protesters flooded the airport on Monday in protest to spread their demands to tourists, leaving at around 6pm after flights were cancelled for the day.
 However, on Tuesday afternoon, protesters returned to the airport again.

 Meanwhile, medical professionals at seven hospitals also conducted a sit-in at noon to protest against alleged police brutality.

-HKFP_Live: Medical staff are staging a rare sit in over alleged police violence at Queen Elizabeth Hospital.
+Medical staff stage rare sit in over alleged police violence

 Posted by Hong Kong Free Press HKFP on Monday, 12 August 2019